Man United 3-1 Aston Villa: Whose record is Rooney reeling in?

 With United almost permanently pressing down the left and Villa right-back Alan Hutton hobbling toward half-time, the pressure inevitably told two minutes before the break when Young released Daley Blind down the port flank, and the Dutchman's cross was turned calmly into the far corner by Ander Herrera.

 Villa attempted to come back into the game after the break, but United maintained majority possession and rarely looked flustered.
-With 12 minutes to go, Young's replacement Angel Di Maria found Wayne Rooney in the box, and the England striker expertly controlled with his left, swivelled and hammered in a half-volley with his right – a stunning goal giving Di Maria his 10th league assists of the season, a total topped only by Cesc Fabregas.
+With 12 minutes to go, Young's replacement Angel Di Maria found Wayne Rooney in the box, and the England striker expertly controlled with his left, swivelled and hammered in a half-volley with his right – a stunning goal giving Di Maria his 10th league assist of the season.

 - Wayne Rooney has scored more Premier League goals against Aston Villa (13) than against any other opponent.

 - Rooney has scored 9 in his last 7 league games against the Villans at Old Trafford.